-The findings enhance the position of the green industry or the green industry trend, in which an increasing number of guests and tourists identify environmentally conscious customers and desire to contribute to environmental protection.
-Educating travel agencies and about the tourists importance maintaining a sustainable environment through environmental management mechanisms in Bali's five-star hotels is one way to achieve this goal.
-Rather than relying solely on conventional methods, such as enacting regulations, it is also important to directly socialize and monitor the hotel's implementation of these mechanisms.
+The findings enhance the position of the green industry or the green industry trend, in which an increasing number of and tourists identify guests environmentally conscious customers and desire to contribute to environmental protection.
+Educating travel agencies and tourists about the importance maintaining a sustainable environment environmental through management mechanisms in Bali's five-star hotels is one way to achieve this goal.
+Rather than relying solely on conventional methods, such as enacting regulations, it is also important to directly socialize and monitor implementation of these the hotel's mechanisms.
 Climate change is another important issue.
-Climate change presents a difficulty for hotel management since climate predictions and the unpredictability of natural conditions will make it harder to organize ordinary hotel operations in open areas.
+Climate change presents a difficulty for hotel management since predictions and climate the unpredictability of natural conditions will make it harder to organize ordinary hotel operations in open areas.
 This will also influence hotel visitors' activities.